Completed research

 Staff member and associated staff member: BA Livia Cepoiu, MA Stephanie Arzberger

-Contact persons: Dr. Andreas Exner
+Contact persons: Dr Andreas Exner

 Description:

-The project synthesizes the results of a project at the Vienna University of Economics and Business (WU) entitled "Smart & Edible", which was funded by the City of Vienna's Jubilee Fund for the WU.
-Based on the discussion paper on the project, which was published by WU(https://www-sre.wu.ac.at/sre-disc/sre-disc-2021_09.pdf), a German-language article will be prepared and submitted.
+The project synthesises the results of a project at the Vienna University of Economics and Business (WU) entitled "Smart & Edible", which was funded by the City of Vienna's Jubilee Fund for the WU.
+Based on the discussion paper on the project, which was published by the WU(https://www-sre.wu.ac.at/sre-disc/sre-disc-2021_09.pdf), a German-language article will be prepared and submitted.

 Funding: Austrian Research Promotion Agency (FFG) (1st call for Bridge Young Scientists)